History of the New Orleans Saints: 2006: Brees and Payton first year

-The Saints entered the game 2–0 against the 2–0 Falcons with many expecting the Falcons' powerful running game to overwhelm the team.
-The game kicked off to fanfare of the Saints' official return to New Orleans.
-The game also featured pregame festivities featuring Green Day and U2 performing a song that would become the team's unofficial anthem, "The Saints Are Coming".
-New Orleans dominated the game right from the start when Steve Gleason blocked a punt that was recovered for a touchdown by Curtis Deloatch.
-The Saints went on to win 23–3.

-The next week, the Saints lost their first game of the season to their division rival, the Carolina Panthers, 21–18.
-The Saints bounced back in their second game in New Orleans facing their division rival, the Tampa Bay Buccaneers.
-With time winding down and the Saints down by four, they were set to receive a punt.
-Reggie Bush returned the punt 65 yards, untouched, for the winning touchdown, and the first of his career.
-The Saints were 4–1 and in control of the NFC South.
-A week later, the Saints upset the favored Philadelphia Eagles in New Orleans, 27–24, and the Saints were taken seriously heading into their bye week.
+The 2006 regular season officially began for the Saints with a road win against the Cleveland Browns, with Bush accounting for 129 yards from scrimmage, while Colston caught a touchdown pass from Brees.

 New Orleans entered a midseason slump, losing three of four by Week 10 before going on a three-game win streak.
 They defeated the Atlanta Falcons, San Francisco 49ers, and Dallas Cowboys in convincing fashion.

 The Saints concluded the regular season at 10–6, winning the NFC South title and, for the first time in the team's history, securing a first-round bye in the playoffs.

-The Saints' divisional playoff game would be a Week 6 rematch with the Philadelphia Eagles, who were led by backup quarterback Jeff Garcia this time and riding a six-game winning streak.
-The game featured several lead changes and a most inspired effort by Deuce McAllister, who rushed for almost 150 yards and two touchdowns, one receiving and one rushing.
+The Saints' divisional playoff game would be a Week 6 rematch with the Philadelphia Eagles.
 New Orleans won its first divisional playoff game in team history, 27–24, and only the second playoff win in franchise history.
 The Saints then traveled to Chicago to face the Chicago Bears in the team's first ever NFC Championship appearance, where they ended up falling short in the title game, 39–14.

 New Orleans led the NFL in total yards gained and passing yards in the 2006 season.
 Drew Brees set new Saints single-season records in passes completed (356), passer rating (96.2), and passing yards (4,418).
 The team sent three players to the 2007 Pro Bowl: Brees, defensive end Will Smith, and offensive tackle Jammal Brown.